npc-riddlah/win_cloudimage_builder/README.md

 -result					<- Contains builded ready to upload .raw images
 -scripts				<- Containst build/run scripts of this tool
 ---resources			<- Contains resources for third-party tasks as WinPE image prepare

+The order of element executing:
+1. Mainhook
+2. preinstall/*
+3. install/*
+4. configure/*
+5. clean/*

 Commandline parameters:
 -h or --help    : This text